Varroa mite – current situation

 What this means for beekeepers from 11 September 2025

-• The Victorian Varroa control area order restricting the movement of bees, bee products and beekeeping fittings will be lifted statewide.
+• The Victorian Varroa control area order restricting the movement of bees, bee products and beekeeping fittings has been lifted statewide.

 • Beekeepers seeking to introduce bees or hives into Victoria from a state where Varroa is present will no longer be required to apply for and be granted a Varroa permit.